robpuryear/Adventure/README.md

 The player attributes from "name" to "charm" can all be set on the Character Edit screen or manually edited in this JSON file.

 The attributes from "hair" to "shoes" have a value of the image name.
 There has to be a corresponding image located in the Unity directory `Resources/Art`

+# Battle System

+To test the pokemon style battle game, open the scene from Assets > BattleSystem > Scenes > BattleSystemScene